microsoft/LightGBM/R-package/README.md

 **MSYS2 (R 4.x)**

-If you are using R 4.x and installation fails with Visual Studio, `LightGBM` will fall back to using [MSYS](https://www.msys2.org/).
+If you are using R 4.x and installation fails with Visual Studio, `LightGBM` will fall back to using [MSYS2](https://www.msys2.org/).
 This should work with the tools already bundled in `Rtools` 4.0.

-If you want to force `LightGBM` to use MSYS2 (for any R version), open `R-package/src/install.libs.R` and change `use_msys`:
+If you want to force `LightGBM` to use MSYS2 (for any R version), open `R-package/src/install.libs.R` and change `use_msys2`:

 ```r
 use_msys2 <- TRUE